msped/projectparts/README.md

 ### Existing Features

-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
+Feature 1 - allows users X to achieve Y, by having them fill out Z
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

 - Products page displays 15 products as a standard, showing full products when using search filters.

 - When orders have been made they are viewable in the users profile.

 - Profile details are editable within a users profile.
+If a profile is incomplete a check engine light will display next to the users first name on the navbar.

 - Each carts item is automatically assigned an entry to number to the competition.

 - New competition is automatically created when active competition is below a certain number of entries.

 - Competition automatically ends, picks a winner and announces the winner via e-mail before starting the next competition.

+- All previous winners are viewable on the winners page with associated question, answer, ticket number and product won.

+- When a user enters a competition they will receive an e-mail with the order and entries if the user got the answer correct.

 ### Features Left to Implement